Thulium-Drake/ansible-role-acme_ssl/README.md

 The default (and tested!) setup is using Pebble (https://github.com/letsencrypt/pebble), but when configured accordingly, it should also work with any other ACME-compliant server.

-NOTE: This role is still in development, it is NOT ready for production use just yet!
-Stay tuned!

 # Requirements
 The succesful execution of this role requires the following on the Ansible Control Host: